kubesure/docs/README.md

 Why Kubesure??
 For the lack of a better name and for the love of kubernetes.
 Project name will change until a cool sanskrit, greek or a latin name is christened.

-Kubesure intents to build a _insuretech_ pay as you go insurance products.
+Kubesure is an insuretech OSS platform which intends to build pay as you go insurance products.
 Also, a stable Kubesure will be contributed to Kubernetes community as a real world example for learning.
 Pls join innovate and spread knowledge.

 Features 0.1 to 0.3 sets the basic platform for Pay As You Model.